Policy Management

 • Access Control

 Policies can define transaction whitelist for both from and to addresses.
 The MegaFuel will only sponsor a transaction based on a specific policy if the sender's address or the to address is included in the respective whitelist.
-A valid policy must have at least one whitelist.
+A valid public policy must have at least one whitelist, while a valid private policy can have no whitelist configured.

 • Contract Call Traits